EasyPost/easy-ui/documentation/decisions/008_support_theming.md

 ## Decision Outcome

-We will use a context-driven, disparate theme and color scheme system to accomplish theming throughout Easy UI.
+We will use a context-driven, nestable `<ThemeProvider />` with built-in color scheme support to accomplish theming throughout Easy UI.

 ## More Information